-The Social Impact Grants are made possible by the Catherine H. Milton Fund for Student Innovation in Public Service and Phone2Action.
+The Social Impact Grants are made possible by the Catherine H. Milton Fund for Student Innovation in Public Service, the Ahonen-Jover Innovations in Human Rights Fund, and Phone2Action.

 - Inspiration: The student(s), the project, and the project’s potential to ignite action in others, gives people hope for the future.